 Another great benefit is that if you are using a GAF certified certified contractor and install DeckArmor together with shingles, you will be eligible for full warranty coverage (assuming you meet other requirements).
 In fact, if it were me, I would use DeckArmor with shingles from other manufacturers, even if it meant forgoing my warranty.

 Why???
-Because even if shingle fail, DeckArmor will protect your roof from leaking!
+Because even if shingles fail, DeckArmor will protect your roof from leaking!

 Last but not least, DeckArmor is the only reasonably priced breathable synthetic underlayment, available in the US.
 At the same time, its extremely durable, tear resistant and great for waterproofing.